openshift/enhancements/enhancements/installer/infrastructure-apis-custom-trust.md

 #### Machine API Operator

-The MAO(machine-api-operator) does not talk to infrastructure APIs itseld, rather it manages cluster-api providers per platform that communicate with these APIs.
+The MAO(machine-api-operator) does not talk to infrastructure APIs itself, rather it manages cluster-api providers per platform that communicate with these APIs.
 MAO should use the same process

 1. Create a ConfigMap in it's namespace that uses `config.openshift.io/inject-trusted-cabundle` to receive the trusted bundle, like [here][cro-inject].
 2. Mount the ConfigMap to appropriate location in the provider containers like [here][cio-mount-trust].